 A century of related women’s writing

-Four generations of women in my family are portrayed here, with their fiction, autobiographies, and court records.
+Five generations of women in my family are portrayed here, with their fiction, autobiographies, and court records.
 Although related, their paths in life varied dramatically.
-My mother was raised in Michigan but writes about her years in West Africa.
-Her mother, grandmothers, and a great-great aunt lived in small towns in Michigan and Colorado, and rarely traveled.
-Her grand-aunt was raised in New York and became a successful business woman in Washington D. C. Her great-grand mother came from a pioneer family that moved from New York state to the wilds of Ohio and Michigan.
+My mother (Rosemary Morris Yaco) was raised in Michigan but writes about her years in West Africa.
+Her mother (Edith Fox Morris), grandmothers (Gratia Fox and Nora Morris), and a great-great aunt (lived in small towns in Michigan and Colorado, and rarely traveled.
+Her grand-aunt (Lydia Fox) was raised in New York and became a successful business woman in Washington D. C and a world traveler.
+Her great-grand mother (Amanda Bowerman) came from a pioneer family that moved from New York state to the wilds of Ohio and Michigan.
+Their stories are told below.

 Rosemary Morris Yaco (1930-2023)